 If you do want a place to get clean, consider an economical corner shower rather than a bathtub.
 Give heating and waterproofing some extra consideration, too.
 A high-power ventilation fan to draw out moisture is absolutely essential.

 Including a laundry area when adding a bathroom to basement areas is another option, but it brings added complexities.
 You’ll need a floor drain to manage overflows and access to an exterior wall for the dryer vent.

 Drainage is the most critical consideration when adding a bathroom to basement spaces.
 Standard aboveground bathroom plumbing relies on gravity to drain away sewage and wastewater.
-Gravity provides a push, known as “fall” or “slope,” that moves waste down the pipes.
-In a basement bathroom, there must be enough of a fall to drain the toilet, sink, and tub or shower.
+Gravity provides a push, known as a “fall” or “slope,” that moves waste down the pipes.
+In a basement bathroom, there must be enough of a fall to drain the toilet, sink, tub, or shower.